 Summary: State Party Iraq ratified the convention on 14 May 2013.
-Iraq has participated in every annual meeting of the convention, most recently in September 2017, and voted in favor of a key United Nations (UN) resolution on the convention in December 2017.
+It has participated in every annual meeting of the convention, most recently in September 2018.
+Iraq voted in favor of a key United Nations (UN) resolution on the convention in December 2018.

 In June 2014, Iraq confirmed that it no longer uses, produces, transfers, or stockpiles cluster munitions and is not retaining any cluster munitions for research or training.

 The Republic of Iraq signed the Convention on Cluster Munitions on 12 November 2009, ratified on 14 May 2013, and the convention entered into force for the country on 1 November 2013.

 Iraq has reported its 2012 ratification law and other relevant legislation under its national implementation measures for the convention.
 Iraq has not enacted specific implementation legislation to enforce its implementation of the convention’s provisions.

 Iraq provided its initial Article 7 transparency report for the convention in June 2014 and has provided annual updated reports since then, most recently in April 2019.

 Iraq participated in some meetings of the Oslo Process that created the Convention on Cluster Munitions, but attended both the formal negotiations in Dublin in May 2008 and the Oslo Signing Conference in December 2008 as an observer.
 At the Oslo Signing Conference, it pledged to sign the convention as soon as possible after completing national and constitutional processes.
 Iraq subsequently signed the convention at the UN in New York in November 2009.

 Iraq has participated in every meeting of the convention, most recently the Eighth Meeting of States Parties in Geneva in September 2018.
 It served as the convention’s co-coordinator on international cooperation and assistance in 2015–2017.